 - Sierra Leone Directorate of Science, Technology and Innovation (DSTI)

-The DPGA is composed of organisations aligned around a shared vision for digital cooperation and a commitment to working collaboratively to advance digital public goods.
-The Secretariat uses the DPGA Annual Roadmap as a formal coordination, alignment, engagement, and communication tool for the DPG ecosystem.
+DPGA members are aligned around a shared vision for digital cooperation and a commitment to working collaboratively to advance digital public goods.
+Our members consist of national governments including their agencies; multilateral organisations including UN entities; philanthropic foundations, funders, and think tanks; and technology companies.
+The DPGA Secretariat uses the DPGA Annual Roadmap as a formal coordination, alignment, engagement, and communication tool for the DPG ecosystem.

-For an organisation to be invited to join the roadmap they:
+In order to be invited to join the roadmap, an entity:

 - Must advance DPGA strategic objectives;

-- Are expected to have “significant impact” based on the size/scope and unique value add; and
+- Must have activities expected to have “significant impact” based on their size/scope and unique value add; and

 - Support alignment around the DPG Standard.

-Membership in the DPGA is not a legal commitment but rather a way to publicly represent an organisation’s commitment to advancing a shared vision, transparently monitoring and sharing their activities, and working collaboratively as part of the DPGA to support digital public goods.
+Membership in the DPGA is not a legal commitment but rather a way to publicly represent a commitment to advancing a shared vision, transparently monitoring and sharing activities, and working collaboratively as part of the DPGA to support digital public goods.
 A full list of members can be found on the who we are page.